 Credit Karma provides a cool new way to track your overall credit health without paying a fee.
 Just create a free Credit Karma account, answer a few questions to identify yourself, and you’ve got your score.

 I was impressed with how easy—and fast—getting my credit score was with Credit Karma.
 They also provide:

-- Grades that show how your credit score compares to others by age, income and state
+- How your credit score compares to others by age, income and state

-- A simulator that shows you how certain factors — like your payment history and debt utilization — impact your credit score.
+- A credit report card that shows you how certain factors — like your payment history and debt utilization — impact your credit score

-- New!
-Access to your free credit report with weekly updates.
+- Access to your free credit report with weekly updates

 I’ve now been using Credit Karma for over five years.
 (Can’t believe it’s been that long!)
 It’s still my go-to source for how my credit score is doing, and I’ve found the comparison and simulation tools invaluable for seeing how certain decisions (like getting a new credit card or reducing my average credit card usage will influence my score.